sulabh915/Cheatsheet_database_and_scripts/Privilege escalation/Linux privilege escalation.md

 locate password,passwd,secret | more
 find / -name id_rsa 2> /dev/null
 history | grep pass

+# This is very common with configuration files, log files, and user history #files (bash_history in Linux and PSReadLine in Windows)
 ```

 ### Extracting and Cracking Passwords